JeffreySanford/forge-board/forgeboard-frontend/src/assets/TYPES.md

 ### 🔥 Hot Observables with BehaviorSubject

 Services use `BehaviorSubject` to create hot observables that:

 - Emit the current value upon subscription
-- Multicasts to all subscribers
+- Multicast to all subscribers (hot observable)
-- Maintains state between emissions
+- Maintain state between emissions
-- Ensures all subscribers get consistent data
+- Ensure all subscribers get consistent data

+> **Note:** In Forge Board, all data services return hot observable streams (using `BehaviorSubject`) by default.
+Avoid returning Promises or cold Observables for shared state.
+Always expose state as `Observable` using `.asObservable()` to prevent external mutation.

 ### 📡 Observable Architecture